$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Four-sphere matrix geometry

 \section{Four-sphere matrix geometry}

 In this section, we investigate the matrix geometry of the $SO(5)$ Landau model.
 First, we discuss a general structure of the matrix geometry deduced from the $SO(5)$ irreducible decomposition rule.
 Next, we discuss the lowest Landau level matrix geometry at the quantum limit $I=1$ and at the classical limit $I>\!>1$.
-Finally, through the Landau level projection, we explicitly derive the matrix geometry in an arbitrary Landau level.
+Finally, through the Landau level projection, we explicitly derive the matrix geometry interpolating between these two limits and applicable in any Landau level.